affixalex/crowdcrunch/README.md

 At a glance, you can see that this repository is itself a Helm chart.
 Deployment and rolling upgrades are a fundamental part of the design here!

+Let's create some subcharts describing our microservices.
+These are already in the repository, but this is how it begins!

+    cd charts
+    helm create customers
+    helm create exchanges
+    helm create frontend
+    helm create fulfillment
+    helm create inventory
+    helm create orders
+    helm create payments
+    helm create users

+Let's also create a Makefile for easily building our microservices and publishing the Docker images.
+In a real application, we'd want to use some sort of private Docker repository... with CrowdCrunch, you'll be able to publish them on IPFS and avoid any single point of failure in this step.
+For now, we'll just publish them to the Docker hub.
+Let's try building them...

+    make

+Oh, no, build errors!
+Whatever will we do?!

 ## Chaos Engineering